 Yield: Depends on the size of fish or fillets.
 A whole trout weighting 1.4 lbs before being butterflied and the green beans and almonds can be finished by two people if there are no other dishes; if a starch (such as potatoes or bread) is provided, this could probably feed four.
 1 lbs of fillets should be enough to feed 4.

-- 3/4 lbs green beans or haricots verts, both ends cut off and sliced in half (the segments should be about 3 to 4 inches long).
+- 3/4 lbs green beans or haricots verts, both ends cut off and sliced in half (the segments should be about 2 inches long).

-- one 1.4 lbs whole trout (measured with head and bone-in) or four 10-ounce deboned whole trout or 1 lbs of deboned trout fillets with skin on
+- one 1.4 lbs whole trout (measured with head and bone-in) or 1 lbs of deboned trout fillets with skin on

 - pepper (either white pepper or black pepper)